 Uncle Sam wants his invoice paid, no matter what your relationship status.
 Yet often couples forget to consider the tax implications of splitting up, Gauvreau says.
 It’s important to understand what you’re agreeing to before signing on the dotted line, otherwise, the split of assets could be less equitable than it first appears.
 “If one spouse were to take the principal residence, and another spouse were to take control over the retirement assets, there will be different tax implications towards the receipt of each asset, and the tax implications could be substantially different… resulting in one spouse losing much of that value to a future tax burden,” he explains.

 Another tax issue to consider: Alimony.
-Beginning in 2019, alimony is no longer tax-deductible for the person paying it, and the payments are not considered taxable income to the recipient.
+Starting in 2019, alimony is no longer tax-deductible for the person paying it, and the payments are not considered taxable income to the recipient, as long as your divorce occurred after Dec.
+31, 2018.
 “This may seem like a good deal to the person receiving alimony because the alimony they receive is no longer taxable, but it’s very likely that they will receive less money because it’s now being taxed from the payer,” says Cathy DeWitt Dunn, a certified divorce financial analyst.
 She also recommends reviewing your filing status now that you’re a single person.
 For example, it could be beneficial to file as the “head of household.”

 Bottom line: Go after what is most important to you